 The primary objective of this one hour credit course is to provide students with assistance in making effective career decisions.
-This will be accomplished through the use of career assessments, informational interviews, development of a career plan, as well as both practical and theoretical readings and exercises.
-Students will prepare resumes, develop effective interviewing skills, explore networking, and job search techniques.
-Course information will be conveyed through readings, homework assignments, internet searches, discussions, in-class exercises, presentations, and group discussions.
+This will be accomplished through the use of career assessments, informational interviews, development of a network, and career plan, as well as both practical and theoretical readings and exercises.
+Students will prepare cover letters, resumes, portfolios and/or demo reels, develop effective interviewing skills, explore networking, and job search techniques.
+Course information will be conveyed through readings, homework assignments, internet searches, discussions, guest speakers, in-class exercises, presentations, and group discussions.